 Diocese of East Anglia

 Working with the Commission for Evangelisation of the Diocese of East Anglia, the Institute was invited to serve as the Centre for the diocesan Catholic Certificate in Religious Studies (CCRS).
-The Diocesan Pastoral Plan stated that any future diocesan education and training programmes would be developed in collaboration with the Institute.We are now in our third year as Centre for CCRS, with almost 20 participants on the programme from across the diocese.
+The Diocesan Pastoral Plan stated that any future diocesan education and training programmes would be developed in collaboration with the Institute.We are now in our seventh year as Centre for CCRS, with 12 participants on the programme from across the diocese.

 Blackfriars House, Cambridge